make-all/HAMusicAssistantJukebox/README.md

 - No login, just pass out the url to guests and enjoy!
 - Queue songs with your guests
 - Auto queues a nominated default party playlist when jukebox requests are all played to keep the party going
-- Mobile-responsive design with album artwork display
+- Minimalist responsive design with album artwork display
 - Access control through Home Assistant
+- Auto revoking/creating access keys when enabling/disabling the service

 ## Prerequisites